 To make your thresholds more transparent and easily maintainable you can use a simple formula that does the following:

 IF the difference between Actual and Budget is less than 10 (The threshold defined in cell F1) then show symbol in cell C2, otherwise show nothing.
 A similar formula is written in the I column, except the signs are changed.

 Using this method instead of the conditional formatting approach has the advantage that you can easily update your threshold if it changes.
 For large reports, conditional formatting can slow down your file, making the use of formulas more advantageous.

-Find out about other techniques on how to make your tables more readable by visiting an Advanced Excel course or a Dashboard course that is customized to your reporting needs.
+Find out about other techniques on how to make your tables more readable by visiting our courses.